 Defense secretary reviewing Afghanistan options for Trump

 Defense Secretary Jim Mattis says he will soon have an assessment to give President Donald J. Trump about the way ahead in Afghanistan.
-Defense Secretary Jim Mattis says he will soon have an assessment to give President Donald J. Trump about the way ahead in Afghanistan.
+He said he talked at length with both Afghan President Ashraf Ghani and U.S. Army Gen.

 Comments